-The WSSC Code of Regulations is current through regulations passed July 1, 2020.
+The WSSC Code of Regulations is current through regulations effective July 1, 2022.

 Disclaimer: The General Counsel's office has the official version of the WSSC Code of Regulations.
 Users should contact the General Counsel's office for ordinances passed subsequent to the ordinance cited above.